-Notice that the function we want to maximize, $\pi r^2 h/3$, depends on two variables.
+Notice that the function we want to maximize, $\pi r^2 h/3$ , depends on two variables.
 This is frequently the case, but often the two variables are related in some way so that "really" there is only one variable.
 So our next step is to find the relationship and use it to solve for one of the variables in terms of the other, so as to have a function of only one variable to maximize.
-In this problem, the condition can be read off the above drawing: the upper corner of the triangle, whose coordinates are (h - R, r), must be on the circle of radius R. That is,
+In this problem, the condition is apparent in the figure: the upper corner of the triangle, whose coordinates are (h - R, r), must be on the circle of radius R. That is,